-This was the year when the full impact of the Nine Elms developments became clear to all.
-The planners, developers and architects clearly took their inspiration from post-war new brutalist planners and architects who had won prizes for high density public housing - in which they themselves would of course never choose to live.
+Or maybe the developers took their inspiration from UK post-war 'new brutalist' planners and architects who had won prizes for high density public housing - in which they themselves would of course never choose to live?
 One prominent example - 'an icon of its time' - was Park Hill in Sheffield:

 Another source of inspiration - quite nearby in London - may have been the Aylesbury Estate.

-This is the resultant developer's vision for the residential blocks that would lie between the railway and Nine Elms Lane.
+Whatever the reasons, this was the developer's vision for the residential blocks that would lie between the railway and Nine Elms Lane.

-But a different approach was being taken nearer to Vauxhall Cross, where the buildings were going to be a lot higher, but more spaced out.
+A quite different approach was being taken at Vauxhall Cross, where the buildings to be much taller, but more spaced out.
 This is a photo taken on Wandsworth Road, near the corner with Wilcox Road.
 The building in the foreground is Nine Elms Point with the already completed St George Tower in the background and the initial stump of Vauxhall Sky Gardens to the right.